acritelli/aws-labs/lab_5_create_RR_and_AMI.md

 1. Navigate to the public DNS name or IP address of your instance
 2. Navigate to the "Admin" section of the interface
-3. Try to link a new photo, as done in previous labs
+3. Try to add new photo, as done in previous labs
     * The upload attempt should fail and a MySQL message should be displayed indicating that the server is read-only

 ## Step 4: Create an AMI